tommyhu234/chess.com-reviewer/README.md

 After installing the Stockfish executable put it in repository and add the path to the .env.local file.

-Run the dev version or built the project:
+Run the dev version or build the project:

 ```bash
 npm run dev